RESQ-Chain/main-source/README.md

 anyone, anywhere in the world.
 Renesis uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Renesis Wallet is the name of open source software which enables the use of this currency.
+Renesis is also the name of its algorithm with v2 Renesis called Renesis XT hash.
+To continue with the ASIC resistance promise, Renesis Project will implement the Renesis XT hash when it is needed.

 For more information, as well as an immediately useable, binary version of the Renesis Wallet software, see https://github.com/renesisgroup/wallets, or read the